 - Make sure you have the right board selected in the Tools > Board menu.
 Selecting the wrong board could result in a wide range of error messages

-- Make sure you have the right board selected in the Tools > Board menu.
-If this menu is grayed out see the information on that problem in this troubleshooting guide.
+- Make sure you have the right port selected in the Tools > Port menu.
+If this menu is grayed out, see the information on that problem in this troubleshooting guide.

 "avrdude: ser_open(): can't open device "\\.\COM1": The system cannot find the file specified."

 - Typically this means that you have forgotten to select the port of your Arduino from the Tools > Port menu.
 If that menu is grayed or the port of your Arduino does not appear on the menu out then see that item in this guide.